It’s one of those dreamy bucket list items. Check into the Quebec Ice Hotel!

 Surprisingly, we weren’t that cold!
 We bundled up in our layers of clothing, hats, and scarves.
 Then, we climbed into our sleeping bags and zipped ourselves up tightly.
 There was only a small opening in the sleeping bag for my face.
 The sleeping bags retained our body heat really well.

 Justin managed to get some sleep.
 On the other hand, I didn’t sleep much.
 This had absolutely nothing to do with the cold temperatures or the fact that I was sleeping on a bed of ice.
 The mattress was quite comfortable.
 I just like to sleep in very strange positions.
-I usually put my hands around my pillow behind my head.
-I like to stretch my legs out in odd ways.
+I usually put my hands around my pillow behind my head and stretch my legs out in odd ways.
 As I was completely constrained inside the sleeping bag, I just couldn’t get comfortable.
 I tossed and turned.

 We lost all concept of time.
 After some hours went by, Justin was awake.
 I whispered to him, “Do you want to go back to the hotel room?”
 He replied, “Yes, let’s go.”